William-King977/Battleship/README.md

 # About
-A simple battleship game using text-based representation.
+A battleship game using text-based representation.
+Based on the guessing game of the same name.

 # Notes About The Implementation
 - Everything is coded in Visual Studio Code.